 2 – The rule of third

 It is a very simple composition rule and probably the first one photographers learn about.
 It is a basic rule that makes your image well balanced and interesting.

 How does it work?
 Imagine you break your image both horizontally and vertically down into thirds so that you have 9 parts.

 Place your subject in one of the intersections or along the lines.
 Your photo becomes more balanced and draws the focus of the viewer to the subject.
-Ideally you already shoot your photo having the rule of third in mind, however most of the editing software provide tools for cropping or reframing.
+Ideally you already shoot your photo having the rule of third in mind, however, most of the editing software programmes provide tools for cropping or reframing.

 3 – Understand ISO: